Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Bathurst - East among the top 30% of areas assessed nationwide

-Bathurst East recorded approximately 107 residential properties granted approval annually over the past five financial years, totalling 537 homes.
+Bathurst East has recorded approximately 107 residential properties granted approval annually over the past five financial years, totalling 537 homes.
 As of FY26, 19 approvals have been recorded.
-Each dwelling built attracted an average of 2.5 new residents per year between FY21 and FY25, indicating strong demand.
-The average construction cost value for new homes was $221,000, below the regional average, suggesting more affordable housing options.
+On average, each dwelling built between FY21 and FY25 accommodated around 2.5 new residents per year, indicating strong demand that may support property values.
+The average expected construction cost value for new homes is $221,000, which is below the regional average, suggesting more affordable housing options.

 Frequently Asked Questions - Development